-Illustrative example Classes

-Calculation methodology

-The usual method for calculating payouts is described below.
+methodology set out below: Illustrative example Classes Calculation methodology The usual method for calculating payouts is described below.
 The Manager may decide, at their discretion, to change or amend any of the calculation methodologies at any time.

-For illustrative purposes, the below example classes are Class A Units.

-Class AD-FLX Class AS-FLX Class AQ-FLX Class AM-FLX It is intended that the Class of Units will announce a payout with reference to: (i) the long-term expected income and net capital gains (both realised and unrealised) of the relevant Sub-Fund's underlying portfolio ("Expected Return") which is attributable to the Class of Units; and (ii) (for Currency Hedged Unit Classes only) an estimate of the interest rate carry (which could be positive or negative) and which is based upon the interest rate differential between the Sub-Fund's Base Currency and the Class Currency of the Class of Units.
-A negative interest rate differential will result in a reduction of the payout payment and may result in no payout being paid.
+For illustrative purposes, the below example classes are It is intended that the Class of Units will announce a payout with reference to: (i) the long-term expected income and net capital gains (both realised and Class A Units. unrealised) of the relevant Sub-Fund's underlying portfolio ("Expected Return") which is attributable to the Class of Units; and (ii) (for Currency Hedged Unit Class AD-FLX Classes only) an estimate of the interest rate carry (which could be positive or Class AS-FLX negative) and which is based upon the interest rate differential between the Subresult in no payout being paid.